thin-edge/thin-edge.io/docs/src/tutorials/write-my-software-management-plugin.md

 The line separator should be `\n`.

 A plugin must return a CSV line per software module, using a tabulation `\t` as separator.
+If there is no version field then only module name will be returned.
 In the _docker_ file example, the following command outputs CSV structures with tabulations as separator.

 ```shell